 Today’s post will be an interview with Peter Valley from FBA Mastery.
 We’ll be talking about Amazon FBA for books and media.
 Peter sells on amazon for his primary source of income, and is focused mainly on selling books.
 He writes an excellent blog about selling books, and also has written several eBooks related to selling on amazon that I will provide links to at the end of the post.
 Clearly, he’s a great source for learning about selling books and media on Amazon FBA.

 Tell us about the intention behind FBA Mastery.
-Sum the site up on in once sentence for those unaware.
+Sum the site up on in one sentence for those unaware.

 In one sentence: FBA Mastery covers all aspects of selling books and media using Fulfillment by Amazon.